How To Store Your Holiday Cookies So They Last

 Time spent in the kitchen should yield cookies (whether they’re fancy showstoppers, or easy basics) that stay delicious until the very last one is eaten.
-Storing cookies properly will ensure your hard work is properly preserved — whether keeping ginger snaps crisp and or cooking from frozen.
-Whether you’ve sweated over a single batch, or devoted a weekend to a multi-cookie baking bonanza, the tips below will ensure your work stays in tip-top shape — keeping that fresh from the oven feeling — no matter when you serve them.
+Storing cookies properly will ensure your hard work is properly preserved.
+Whether you’ve sweated over a single batch, or devoted a weekend to a multi-cookie baking bonanza, the tips below will ensure your work stays in tip-top shape—keeping that fresh from the oven feeling—no matter when you serve them.

 Let cookies cool completely before storing

 This may seem obvious, but it’s worth remembering.
-Any warmth will cause condensation inside the container — a.k.a. soggy cookies — so don’t rush to pack them up.
+Any warmth will cause condensation inside the container—a.k.a. soggy cookies—so don’t rush to pack them up.

-Use an airtight container — especially for chewy cookies
+Use an airtight container—especially for chewy cookies

 An airtight container will preserve the cookies’ freshness the longest.
 Tip: A less-secure seal helps keep the snap on crisp cookies, so feel free to use tins for that batch of gingersnaps.